The term ‘Deliberate Practice’ has been widely used since being popularized by the writer Malcolm Gladwell in his book “Outliers”.

 “Game like” training for golf

-It doesn’t matter what level golfer you are.
-I will categorize three very distinct levels that are hard to argue with (us golf coaches like to do that, argue): beginner, intermediate and advanced.
-Decipher the numerical value in your own time as it’s all relative.
+I will categorize three very distinct levels of drill: beginner, intermediate and advanced.
 First we must recreate, then we must simulate and finally we regulate, which gives us opportunities to chunk.
 These are the principles that MUST be followed.
 Granted, there are differences in the specific design of practice tasks, but all are underlined, highlighted and placed in bold!

 How can a beginner have the same principles that an advanced golfer has?
 Here is how: